Boeing F-15EX Eagle II - Sharpening the Bald Eagle's Talons

 Key Characteristics

-• Air Superiority Fighter / Multirole Strike Fighter
+• Air superiority fighter / Multirole strike fighter

 • AN/APG-82(V)1 AESA radar

-• Two General Electric F110-GE-129 afterburning turbofans
+• 2 x General Electric F110-GE-129 afterburning turbofans

-• Largest air-to-air payload capacity
+• Largest air-to-air capacity of any fighter as of now

 History